 You will stay in dorm rooms on campus.
 Buildings are separated by gender and each will have at least 2 Resident Advisors of the same gender living there as well.
 Each bedroom will house two students, meaning that these two students will share a room and a bathroom.
 If you have specific concerns or need certain accommodations, please contact Caroline Janeway (205) 726-2841 at the time of acceptance into the institute.

 Am I eligible to apply?

 If you will have completed your sophomore or junior year of high school by the summer of 2019 (rising junior or senior), you are eligible to apply.
 Although we do ask for your GPA and other academic information on our application, we do not have a specific academic requirements to apply.

 How do I apply?

 The application for the 2019 institute is now available through the "Apply Online" button.

 What does it cost to attend?

-The price of GISI will be released by January of 2019.
+The registration cost of GISI is $695.
 The cost will cover reading materials, housing, meals, and organized activities on and off campus.